-Your recycling service will soon include a new grey lidded recycling bin
+Your recycling service now includes a new grey lidded recycling bin

-This Service Change will mean splitting the current contents of the blue-lidded bins into two recycling bins; paper and cardboard will continue to be recycled in the blue-lidded bins and plastic, cans and cartons will go into the grey lidded recycling bin.
+This service change means splitting the current contents of the blue-lidded bins into two recycling bins; paper and cardboard will continue to be recycled in the blue-lidded bins and plastic, cans and cartons will go into the grey lidded recycling bin.

-All residents in Perth and Kinross Council's (PKC) service area that are currently have a blue-lidded bin collection will move to the new service.
+All residents in Perth and Kinross Council's (PKC) service area that have a blue-lidded bin collection will move to the new service.

 If you do not currently have recycling bins, you can request this service by visiting our Your kerbside bins pages.
 We currently provide recycling services to 97% of households within PKC however there are some properties it is not logistically viable to service.

 By splitting the waste into 2 containers we look to achieve the following benefits:

 - It brings PKC in line with the Charter for Household Recycling, this was designed to bring consistency to recycling services across Scotland